≡ Menu

 How to Become an Ultrasound Tech in California

-• Choose an accredited ultrasound program.
-It’s important to research the accreditation of both the school and the program you’re considering applying to.
-If possible, select one that has been accredited by the CAAHEP.
+• Choose an accredited ultrasound program If possible, select a program that has been accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 This will ensure that the program meets or exceeds industry standards.
-California has 13 schools across the state that have received this recognition.
+California has 12 schools across the state that have received this recognition.

 Connect with Educational Programs near You